suhasdhoke92/K8s_Troubleshooting_Guide/README.md

    - Debug scheduler or controller-manager logs if pods are pending or scaling fails.

 ## Conclusion
-Troubleshooting Kubernetes applications and control plane issues requires a systematic approach, from checking service accessibility and pod logs to verifying control plane components and deployment events.
-By validating configurations, selectors, environment variables, and control plane health, you can diagnose and resolve issues effectively.
-Tools like autocompletion and official documentation further streamline the process for managing complex Kubernetes clusters.
+Troubleshooting Kubernetes requires a systematic approach, covering application failures, control plane issues, and worker node problems.
+By validating configurations, checking logs, verifying certificates, and ensuring proper connectivity, you can diagnose and resolve issues effectively.
+Tools like autocompletion and official documentation streamline the process for managing complex Kubernetes clusters.